 What should you know about cost?

 Weight-loss medicines can range in cost.
-But they can be expensive.
-If you and your doctor have decided that you need a weight-loss medicine, make sure you know how much you will have to pay.
+And they can be expensive.
+If you and your doctor have decided that you need a weight-loss medicine, you may want to know how much you will have to pay.

 • Are weight-loss medicines covered?
+Which ones?
 For how long?

 • Do I need to use a certain drugstore?